Ex-drug company CEO Martin Shkreli sues former investor

-NEW YORK (AP) — Convicted former drug company CEO Martin Shkreli sued the son of one of his investors Friday in a dispute over losses from a failed hedge fund.
+NEW YORK (AP) — Convicted former drug company CEO Martin Shkreli sued the son of one of his investors Friday in a dispute over losses from one of his failed hedge funds.

-The countersuit in federal court in Brooklyn claims the son of George Yaffe pressured Shkreli into signing an invalid promissory note for $250,000 after Yaffe lost a $100,000 investment when the fund tanked in 2012.
+The suit, filed in federal court in Brooklyn, claims that after investor George Yaffe lost a $100,000 investment in one of Shkreli’s hedge funds in 2012, Yaffe’s son pressured him into making up for the loss by signing an invalid promissory note for $250,000.

 The suit seeking unspecified damages says the son, Lee Yaffe, told Shkreli that paying back his father “was the ‘right thing’ to do and that Mr. Shkreli should ‘man up.'”

-Note: This story has been corrected to reflect that Shkreli was convicted primarily of defrauding investors in two hedge funds and a drug company, not looting the drug company to pay back investors in the hedge funds.